davewatters/bookclub-ci-pp4/README.md

 An interactive social blog site for a Dubin Bookclub Meetup group.
 The club meets once a month in a social setting to discuss the books assigned for reading through popular vote.

 Organisers can post details of the books to be read for the next meetup.
 Members can leave comments on the books or the meeting and suggest new books for the group to read and dsicuss.
 Members can also vote for which books will be on next months reading list from the list of suggested books.
-Comments are only visibe to authenticated (logged-in) members unless they poster marks it as a public comment.
+Comments are only visibe to authenticated (logged-in) members.

 ## - User Experience Design -